bradsimpson213/color-palette-app/README.md

 - Custom validators for unique colors not working
 - SetTimeOut on copied graphic (no callback built in to useState)
 - Adding a dark/light theme mode
+- Adding a database to save colors and user instead of local storage

 ## What I have added/customized so far